SilentComics/frame-by-frame/_posts/2020-12-12-slow-speed.md

 ## Skip penciling

 Ink everything directly on the page to work faster.
-I like to work in multiple passes, drawing over and over until I am happy with an illustration.
+I like to draw in multiple passes, over and over, until I am happy with an illustration.
 Tracing paper is my friend.
 Unfortunately, the beauty and life of the initial sketch usually get lost in the process.
 Keeping the primal energy of the first sketches is always a challenge.
 Redrawing passes is also time-consuming and inefficient.
 Inking directly on the page is an answer to that problem.
 If you still need a blueprint, ink, or paint over the rough sketches.

-Now you could also do without penciling and coloring: skip penciling or make penciling an integral part of the final art.
+You could also do without penciling and coloring:  skip that or make it an integral part of the final art.

 ## Skip colors

-If you are drawing a comic book, chances are coloring is slowing you down.
+If you are drawing a comic book, chances are that coloring is slowing you down.
 Being a good colorist is a skill worthy of a separate profession.
-Now you could skip coloring artwork: black and white comics are great.
+Now, you could skip coloring artwork.
+Black and white comics are great.
 However, removing the color stage means abandoning a powerful narrative device.
 You could also decide to use a single color or a reduced palette.

 In the end, it is all about choice.